matthew-j-miller/matthew-j-miller.github.io/README.md

 ### Matt's Website

+## Homework 4

+This chapter of the Pragmatic Programmer is titled "A Pragmatic Approach."
+Instead of focusing on the large overarching themes of software engineering, this chapter focuses on a few specific rules to define how code should be designed and developed.
+The chapter begins by introducing the importance of preventing duplication and ensuring that one's program's are "orthogonal."
+Preventing duplication is vital to clean code, as when code needs to be maintained, it can be harder to to so if you have to comb through all existing code to find variants of one variable.
+Orthogonality refers to keeping code from being to interdependent.
+When code becomes to interdependent, serious problems arise when modifications have to be made.
+Blocks of code need to be well-organized, well-named, and limited in scope so that changes to one part of the code do not negatively impact other parts of the software.
+The chapter then talks about reversability, and how to prevent code from being made obselete by changing conditions.

+The most important topic in this chapter, to me, was the concept of Tracer Bulllets.
+In that section, the author pointed out how projects can get slowed in the process of determining every single problem they expect to encounter, and wasting time building prototype after protoypes when they could be implementing actual solutions.
+This style of development really appealed to me, in how it allowed both the fleshing out of concepts, and the creation of useful code at the same time.

 ## Homework 3

 This chapter can be boiled down to a few key concepts: first, be a responsible programmer by owning up to mistakes, maintaining code